Repeated words can be left out in some contexts but not in others

 The underlined words are the example of ellipsis.
 The unmentioned word is eggs.
 The joke lies in the fact that the hearer understands a different previously-mentioned word, carton.
 The understood message is “If they have eggs, get 6 cartons of milk”, so 6 cartons of milk are purchased instead of 6 eggs.
 This interpretation is possible, but unlikely in the context.
 Common sense makes it highly probable that the omitted word is eggs.

-Ellipsis can cause problems for English users in both reading and writing.
-The following sections offer a small number of examples.
+Ellipsis can cause problems for English users in both reading and writing (it can also give computers problems – see 68.
+How Computers Get Grammar Wrong 1).
+The following sections – and the links within them – illustrate a small number of ellipsis varieties.
 The main point I wish to make is the need to be aware of what ellipsis is and its importance for using English correctly.
 Readers seeking a full list of ellipsis rules in English are referred to grammatical descriptions of the normal kind.

 EXAMPLES OF READING PROBLEMS CAUSED BY ELLIPSIS